wombleton/gitlaw-nz/acts/O/Official Information Act 1982.md

     *   (e) a commission of inquiry or board of inquiry or court of inquiry or committee of inquiry appointed, pursuant to, and not by, any provision of an Act, to inquire into a specified matter; or

+    *   (ea) an inquiry to which [section 6][98] of the Inquiries Act 2013 applies; or

-    *   (f) the Judicial Conduct Commissioner, the Deputy Judicial Conduct Commissioner, or a Judicial Conduct Panel under the [Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004][87]; or
+    *   (f) the Judicial Conduct Commissioner, the Deputy Judicial Conduct Commissioner, or a Judicial Conduct Panel under the [Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004][89]; or

     *   (g) the Judicial Complaints Lay Observer.